Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Proof of Main Theorem and comments on the degree 14 case

 Let $r\geq 1$ be a natural number and $V $ be a constructible subset of $P_{\leq s}$.
 Assume that the apolar algebra $\Apolar{f}$ has length $r$ for every closed point $f\in V$.
 Then we may construct the incidence scheme $\{(f, \Apolar{f})\}\to V$ which is a finite flat family over $V$ and thus we obtain a morphism from $V$ to the (punctual) Hilbert scheme of $r$ points on an appropriate $\mathbb{P}^n$.
 See \cite[Prop~4.39]{JelMSc} for details.

-Then, the semicontinuity of dimensions of fibers implies the following Remark~\ref{ref:semicontinuity:rmk}. \begin{remark} Let $s$ be a positive integer and $V \subseteq \DP_{\leq s}$ be a constructible subset.
+Consider $f\in \DP_{\leq s}$.
+The apolar algebra of $f$ has length at most $r$ if and only if the matrix of partials $\DS_{\leq s} f$ has rank at most $r$.
+This is a closed condition, so we obtain the following Remark~\ref{ref:semicontinuity:rmk}. \begin{remark} Let $s$ be a positive integer and $V \subseteq \DP_{\leq s}$ be a constructible subset.
 Then the set $U$, consisting of $f\in V$ such that the apolar algebra of $f$ has the maximal length (among the elements of $V$), is open in $V$.
 In particular, if $V$ is irreducible then $U$ is also irreducible. \end{remark}

 \begin{example} Let $\DP_{\geq 4} = k[x_1, \ldots ,x_n]_{\geq 4}$ be the space of polynomials that are sums of monomials of degree at least $4$.
 Suppose that the set $V \subseteq \DP_{\geq 4}$ parameterising algebras with fixed Hilbert function $H$ is irreducible.
 Then also the set $W$ of polynomials $f\in \DP$ such that $f_{\geq 4}\in V$ is irreducible.
 Let $e:= H(1)$ and suppose that the symmetric decomposition of $H$ has zero rows $\Dhdvect{s-3} = (0, 0, 0, 0)$ and $\Dhdvect{s-2} = (0, 0, 0)$, where $s = \deg f$.
 We claim that general element of $W$ corresponds to an algebra $B$ with Hilbert function: $H_{max} = H + (0, n-e, n-e, 0)$.
 Indeed, since we may only vary the degree three part of the polynomial, the function $H_B$ has the form $H + (0, a, a, 0) + (0, b, 0)$ for some $a, b$ such that $a + b \leq n - e$.
 Therefore algebras with Hilbert function $H_{max}$ are precisely the algebras of maximal possible length.
 Since $H_{max}$ is attained for $f_{\geq 4} + x_{e+1}^3 + \ldots + x_n^3$, the claim follows from Remark~\ref{ref:semicontinuity:rmk}. \end{example}